mgechev/sw-cli/README.md

 * Model caching
 * Background sync?

-## Background
+## Motivation
+Jake Archibald introduced a few [common patterns](http://jakearchibald.com/2014/offline-cookbook/) for using service workers.
+Since most applications will use service workers in quite similar fashion, around these patterns, there are going to be a lot of boilerplates.
+In order to handle the code duplication most of the code could be generated automatically.
+Later, the user can do further customizations if required.

 ## Prior Art
-Since there are a lot of common patterns when using service workers, most of the code for them could be automatically generated.
-Later the user can do some application specific customizations.

 ## Detailed Design
 ### Overview:
-The CLI tool should have the following modules:
+The CLI tool should have the following high-level modules:
 * Configuration generator
 * Service Worker's code generator
-* Code templates, which implement the main service workers' strategies
+* Code templates, which implement the main service workers' [strategies](http://jakearchibald.com/2014/offline-cookbook/)

-The code templates should contain placeholders for the resources which should be handled by the service workers.
+The code templates should contain placeholders for the resources which should be handled by the service worker.

 ### Config generation:
 The tool should provide interactive configuration helper, similar to `karma init`, which asks the user for the following configuration details: